All emergencies

 More information:

 Some visas require you to register yourself within 14 days of your arrival.
-Failing to do so may prevent you from departing India.
+If you don't register, you might not be able to depart.
 Visit the Ministry of Home Affairs website for details.

 Entry and exit conditions can change at short notice.
 Contact the Indian High Commission in Canberra for details about visas, currency, customs and quarantine rules.